Justin Sewell, MD, PhD, MPH

 |University of California, San Francisco, San Francisco, CA||Fellowship||2011||Gastroenterology|

 |University of California, San Francisco, San Francisco, CA||2013||Teaching Scholars Program|

 |University of California, San Francisco , San Francisco, CA||2020||Diversity, Equity, and Inclusion Champion Training|

 |UCSF||2013||Haile T. Debas Academy of Medical Educators Excellence in Teaching Award|

 |American College of Physicians||2013||Invited fellowship (FACP)|

 |UCSF||2015||Selected for membership in Academy of Medical Educators|

-My clinical activities are at San Francisco General Hospital, where I specialize in caring for patients with inflammatory bowel disease (IBD), including Crohn’s disease and ulcerative colitis.
+I provide clinical care at Zuckerberg San Francisco General Hospital, where I specialize in caring for patients with inflammatory bowel disease (IBD), including Crohn’s disease and ulcerative colitis.
 I also see patients with any gastroenterological disease and perform endoscopic procedures, including upper endoscopy and colonoscopy.
-Additionally, I direct the Gastroenterology eReferral program, reviewing all referrals to the ambulatory GI clinic.
+Additionally, I am the Medical Director for the Gastroenterology Division at ZSFG.

 I pursue educational research, specifically using Cognitive Load Theory to study procedural skills training using colonoscopy as an exemplar setting.
 I completed a PhD in Health Professions Education through a joint program between UCSF and Utrecht University, Netherlands.
 My thesis title was "Cognitive Load Theory: A Critical Lens for Examining Procedural Skills Training in the Health Professions (The Case of Gastrointestinal Endoscopy)".
 I have experience in quantitative and qualitative methods, as well as in systematic review techniques.